devops-cisco2024/geocity/README.md

 if you want to rebuild the backend, clear the webapps directory and build again.

-Some necessary information for frontend part and app functionality:
+Some necessary information for frontend part and app functionality after the app deployment:

 [swagger](http://[input your IP]/citizen/swagger-ui.html)